secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/campaigns-and-programs/index.html.md

     - Update `Region` and `Subregion` if you have the data available
     - Click Save
 - Add the Marketo program link and SFDC campaign link to the epic.
 - If the program is being ran by Digital Marketing, add the SFDC campaign under the parent campaign `Demand Gen Pulishers/Sponsorships`

+**If utilizing Allocadia, follow these [steps](/handbook/marketing/marketing-operations/campaigns-and-programs/#step-5-update-the-salesforce-campaign---using-allocadia).**

 ## Steps to Setup Surveys in Marketo and SFDC
 There are two templates to consider when setting up surveys in Marketo, one being specific to Simply Direct and the other a more general survey template.
 For this section and where instructions diverge, Simply Direct instructions will be labeled with `a` and the more general set up with `b`.